dvytvs/Glass-Music/README.md

 Our pride is the UI engine featuring deep multi-layered blurring (24px+), dynamic saturation (180%), and GPU hardware acceleration.
 The interface feels alive and "deep," adapting to the current track's artwork.

 ### ✨ Metadata Magic (Magic API)
 Forget about manual tag entry.
-The built-in editor features a **"✨ Magic API"** button that leverages YouTube Music API integration to automatically find:
+The built-in editor features a **"✨ Magic API"** button that leverages Dezer API integration to automatically find:
 - High-quality original cover art.
 - Correct artist names and album titles.
 - Release year and genres.